wearwolf/FloppyImageRectifier/README.md

 ## Overview

-This is a tool that I wrote to convert floppy images to different formats.
-I wanted to image my collection of floppies and I wasn't entirely satisfied with the tools that I was finding.
+This is a tool that I wrote to convert (Or rectify) floppy images to different formats.
+I wanted to image my collection of floppies and
+I wasn't entirely satisfied with the tools that I was finding.
 They did the job but not in the exact way that I wanted them to.

 Note that this tool is designed for use with PC floppy types as that is what I am currently working with